cs7org/DaceDSX/codipy/README.md

 Please run `python3.11 setup.py build_ext --inplace [--compiler=mingw32 #only for Windows!]` for compiling the Cython libraries.

-### config file
-Please modify the config file to the relative paths.

 ### Run
 from the main directory `sudo ./runSim.sh path/to/_data/scenarios/codipytest.json`